cyberSTARS-ae/AfricaTekMenuTeam2/README.md

 - Practice teamwork and Git collaboration

 ## 📁 Repository Structure
-Each `.md` file should include:
+Each `menu.html` file should include:
 - 🇨🇵 Name of the dish
 - 📜 Description and origin
 - 🥒 Ingredients
 - 🖼️ Optional image

 ## 💡 Git Workflow You’ll Use
-# 1. Fork this repository to your own GitHub account
+-1.
+Fork this repository to your own GitHub account

-# 2. Clone your fork locally
+-2.
+Clone your fork locally
 git clone https://github.com/your-username/git-your-menu-together.git
 cd git-your-menu-together

-# 3. Create a new branch for your team
-git checkout -b team-name

-# 4. Add your team’s files (starter.md, main.md, dessert.md)
+-4.
+Add your team’s files (menu.html)
 git add .

-# 5. Commit your changes
+-5.
+Commit your changes
 git commit -m "Add team-name starter"

-# 6. Push your branch to your fork
-git push origin team-name
+-6.
+Push your branch to your fork git push origin team-name

-##🛠️ Then:
+🛠️ Then:

 - Go to your fork on GitHub